nekohamja/nekohamja/README.md

 ### 👋 Hi there!
 <div align="left">
-    I'm Nicco and I am an aspiring Software Engineer.
+    I'm Nicco and I am an aspiring Full stack Frontend + designer.
 I'm currently in the path of learning web development and I love tinkering with JavaScript technologies.
-    I'm always passionate about exploring new technologies to solve various real-life problems.<br><br>
+    I'm always passionate about exploring new technologies to create amazing visuals on sites and make user experience functional and convenient.<br><br>
-    I also do Illustration & UI/UX Design on the side and have previous experiences in using machine learning tools, such as Python and Jupyter Notebook.

 </div>

 ### 🔧 Tech Stack
 <table>
     <tr>
         <td align="center" height="108" width="108">